SeaQuest—Notorious for Exploiting Animals

 How You Can Help Animals at SeaQuest

-These violations and SeaQuest’s apparent disregard for animals should be a red flag to anyone, especially those considering doing business with the company.
-If malls want to add some entertainment to their shoppers’ experience, there are tons of truly animal-friendly ways to do so.
-National Geographic’s Encounter: Ocean Odyssey is a great example.
-Billed as the “aquarium of the future,” the exhibit is an animated, cruelty-free aquarium that allows people to have virtual reality experiences of swimming with whales and dolphins, exploring coral reefs, and even playing with a seal.
+These violations and SeaQuest’s apparent disregard for animals should be a red flag to everyone, especially those considering doing business with the company.
+If malls want to add some entertainment to their shoppers’ experience, there are tons of animal-friendly ways to do so.
+Sketch Aquarium: Connected World at the Newark Museum of Art in Newark, New Jersey, is a great example.
+It allows visitors to color animal templates, scan them, and digitally drop them into a virtual aquarium, where the images become animated and projected around the room, appearing to swim.
 Companies such as Simon Property Group—the nation’s largest shopping mall operator—have already committed to not working with SeaQuest.
 Now we must urge others to follow suit.

 —Take Action Now—

 Please take a moment to speak up for animals.
 There are multiple opportunities to help.
 As soon as you take one action below, another will appear in its place.
 After you enter your information, just keep clicking “Send Message” to make sure that your voice is heard.
 Once you’ve taken every action, share this page with your friends and family members.
 Encourage them to add their voices to help protect animals from further abuse: